 We need resource managers who can bring diverse stakeholders together to solve complex environmental challenges.
 We need resource managers who can help communities prepare for climate change, protect water, direct community waste systems, and manage energy and materials sustainably, and conserve landscapes.

 Resource Managers protect natural resources in sustainable ways, preserve ecological services in the face of landscape development, create landscape resilience, develop multiple sustainable uses of a natural resource, and restore degraded ecosystems.

 This RMC-PSM degree is open to both recent graduates as well as those with prior professional experience.
-It allows students to either investigate a new area of environmental theory and practice or supplement one’s current professional expertise by staying current with theory and skills.
+It allows you to either investigate a new area of environmental theory and practice or supplement your current professional expertise.

 Learn from experienced environmental professionals

 RMC faculty are engaged environmental scholars and practitioners who address real-world environmental problems at regional, national, and international scales.
-Our faculty’s active applied research projects provide students with a wide range of networking opportunities.
+Our active applied research projects will provide you with a wide range of networking opportunities.

 Learn with and from your cohort

 Our cohorts reflect a diversity of cooperatively oriented learners ranging from seasoned resource managers to more recent under-graduates trained with cutting edge management tools.